15th Feb, 2019

 Diwali has improved so much, and you know what, Diwali is Agile.
 Diwali is a fixed timebox and a year-long iteration.
 I still wonder how Diwali was and Diwali is now.
 The Diwali I celebrated during my childhood was way too different than the Diwali I celebrated during my teenage and as my age and stage progressed, it changed.

 I am not talking about my experience of Diwali but the new versions of Diwali every year.
 New hopes and new happiness as requirements for its release every single year.
 Different people working hard to make a living and they have all been rewarded on every single release of Diwali, every single year.
-God himself as the Product Owner & Stakeholder coming up with new features every release, just the way we consumers like it to be.
+God himself as the Product Owner & Stakeholder comes up with new features every release, just the way we consumers like it to be.

-“Developers, Stakeholders, Customers and Consumers all working on a sustainable pace every year and deliver a finer Diwali”.
+“Developers, Stakeholders, Customers, and Consumers all working on a sustainable pace every year and deliver a finer Diwali”.

 Diwali never failed to deliver value and the new features it delivers are just as amazing as it ever was.
 Happy Agile Diwali to everyone from Leanpitchers.

 This is just a speck of knowledge on your journey to becoming an expert in the industry.
 If you have any doubts or require career guidance, feel free to connect with our Industry experts and trainers for 1-on-1 coaching.